Everything you need to know to colour at home with confidence

 If you want to prolong the time between permanent colours or keep your greys at bay until your salon reopens, our temporary root touch-ups are the solution for you.

-- Both our Blending Brush and Root Smudger are semi-permanent root touch-ups, which last up to three washes.
+- Our Blending Brush is a semi-permanent root touch-up, which last up to three washes.
 For best results apply the colour on clean, damp hair and blow-dry in.
 Less is more with your application.
-Gently pump the Blending Brush, or squeeze the Smudger, one or two times, to release a little colour onto the applicator, too much and it’s best wiped away.
+Gently pump the Blending Brush one or two times, to release a little colour onto the applicator, too much and it’s best wiped away.
 Apply lightly and go back over the areas where you want to build coverage.
 Be careful to paint on your roots only, avoiding your scalp, as this is a concealer giveaway.

-- Spray the Tinted Dry Shampoo in short sharp spritzes, holding a bottle length away from your roots.
+- Spray the Airbrush in short sharp spritzes, holding a bottle length away from your roots.
 Give the colour a few seconds to settle before blending in with your fingers

 - If you only have a few stray greys popping up the Root Marker is best for you.
 Their waxy consistency makes them perfect for covering stray greys along the hairline.
 Simply draw on and blend in with the warmth of your finger or the applicator provided.